Shin Seung-ho

+Early life and education

+Shin Seung-ho was born on 11 November 1995 in Seongnam, Gyeonggi-do, South Korea.

+From around the age of 10, he played football.
+He quit in 2016 after a knee injury and the realization that soccer was no longer the path for him.
+Shortly after, he landed a part-time job as a security guard at a department store and was once assigned as Red Velvet's bodyguard during a fan signing event.

 Career

-At the age of ten, Shin started playing soccer, which he practiced for eleven years until 2016, when he quit after a knee injury and the realization that soccer was no longer the path for him.
-He later began working as a model, walking in Seoul Fashion Week and Seoul 365 Fashion Show; he also reached the final stage of the SBS Supermodel Selection Contest.
-At the same time, model Park Dool-seong advised him to become an actor to take advantage of his tone of voice, so he enrolled in an acting academy and joined an agency through auditioning.
+Shin began working as a model, walking in Seoul Fashion Week and Seoul 365 Fashion Show; he also reached the final stage of the SBS Supermodel Selection Contest.
+While working as a model, he got acquainted with model Park Dool-seon, who advised him to become an actor along with other acquaintances of his who believed he had a good tone of voice to be one: Shin was skeptical about it, thinking he was not fit to be a celebrity, but after a year of persuasion he was convinced to at least try attending an acting academy in Hyehwa-dong for a month at Park's expense.
+There he discovered his passion for acting and joined an agency through auditioning.
 He made his debut in the 2018 teen web series A-Teen, playing the male lead Nam Si-woo.
 This was followed by two more roles as a high school student in the teen dramas At Eighteen directed by Shim Na-yeon and Love Alarm (2019).
 In late 2020, he was cast in his first feature film, Baek Seung-hwan's Double Patty, for which he also recorded a soundtrack song.